Ijasdeen/Times-arrow-E-commerce-website/README.md

 # TimesArrow
-TimeArrow is completed E-commerce website
+TimeArrow is completed E-commerce website.
+It is alreay hosted globally.